TY.O: Singles

-Taio Cruz performed "Positive" live on American Idol in 2012.

 Track listing

 The Fast Hits EP

 An extended play featuring songs from TY.O called The Fast Hits EP, was released on 16 December 2012.
 The EP features Cruz's 2010 single "Dynamite" plus singles "Fast Car", "Troublemaker", "Hangover" (with Flo Rida) and "There She Goes" (with Pitbull).
 It also features four other songs: "World in Our Hands", two remixes of "Fast Car" and one remix of "Dynamite".